julienschmidt/httprouter/README.md

 FastHttpRouter is forked from [httprouter](https://github.com/julienschmidt/httprouter) which is a lightweight high performance HTTP request router
 (also called *multiplexer* or just *mux* for short) for [fasthttp](https://github.com/valyala/fasthttp).

-In addition to the [RequestHandler](https://godoc.org/github.com/valyala/fasthttp#RequestHandler) functions of valyala's `fasthttp` package, this router supports fetching `param` variables into `RequestCtx.UserVales` and matching against the request method.
-It also scales better.
+> The author of `httprouter` [@julienschmidt](https://github.com/julienschmidt) does almost all the hard work of this router.
+What I do is just fit for `fasthttp`.
+I have no hope to build a huge go web framwork like [iris](https://github.com/kataras/iris).
+I fork this repo is just because there is no router for `fasthttp` in past.
+This router has been used in my online production and processes 17 million requests per day.

 The router is optimized for high performance and a small memory footprint.
 It scales well even with very long paths and a large number of routes.
 A compressing dynamic trie (radix tree) structure is used for efficient matching.

+#### Releases

+- [2016.10.24] [v0.1](https://github.com/buaazp/fasthttprouter/releases/tag/v0.1) The first release version of `fasthttprouter`.

 ## Features

-**Best Performance:** FastHttpRouter is one of the **fastest** go web frameworks in the [go-web-framework-benchmark](https://github.com/smallnest/go-web-framework-benchmark).
+**Best Performance:** FastHttpRouter is **one of the fastest** go web frameworks in the [go-web-framework-benchmark](https://github.com/smallnest/go-web-framework-benchmark).
 Even faster than httprouter itself.

 - Basic Test: The first test case is to mock 0 ms, 10 ms, 100 ms, 500 ms processing time in handlers.
 The concurrency clients are 5000.